sffjunkie/astral/src/doc/index.rst

 Version  Description
 ======== =======================================================================
 0.9      * Added a method to calculate the date and time when the sun is at a
-           specific elevation for either a rising or a setting sun.
+           specific elevation, for either a rising or a setting sun.
-         * Added daytime and nighttime methods to Location and Astral classes.
+         * Added daylight and night methods to Location and Astral classes.
 -------- -----------------------------------------------------------------------
 0.8.2    * Fix for moon phase calcualtions which were off by 1.
-         * Use pytz.timezone().localize method instead of passing tzinfo parameter to datetime.datetime
+         * Use pytz.timezone().localize method instead of passing tzinfo parameter to datetime.datetime.
+See the `pytz docs`_ for info
 -------- -----------------------------------------------------------------------
 0.8.1    * Fix for bug `1417641`_\: :meth:`~astral.Astral.solar_elevation` and
            :meth:`~astral.Astral.solar_azimuth` fail when a naive